GaijinEntertainment/DagorEngine/prog/engine/perfMon/daProfiler/compareCaptures/README.md

-    --alpha A           q-value gate for significance (default 0.05) --min-change-pct P  minimum mean per-frame change in percent to flag (default 2) --min-delta-ms M    minimum mean per-frame change in ms to flag (default 0.05) --format md|json|both
+    --alpha A           q-value gate for significance (default 0.05) --min-change-pct P  minimum mean per-frame change in percent to flag (default 2) --min-delta-ms M    minimum mean per-frame change in ms to flag (default 0.05) --events SUBS        comma-separated case-insensitive substrings; narrows every --filter SUBS        named-event section (scope timelines and unique events) to matching names (both spellings are the same option) --count-mismatch-pct P  flag a unique event whose A/B counts differ by more than P percent as a workload mismatch (default 5) --format md|json|both
     --out FILE          write the markdown report (default: stdout) --json-out FILE     also write a machine-readable JSON of the deltas